Go directly to step number:

 This can be done in one of two ways outlined here.

 (1) Complete a block and a semantic diagram of the text.
-See the Guidelines to Diagramming a Text Click on icon..
+See the Guidelines to Diagramming a Text .
 This is particularly helpful when working with the Greek text of the New Testament.
-Click on Click on icon for example. for an example of the 2 Thess.
+Click on for an example of the 2 Thess.
 1:3-12 passage.

 (2) Complete an analysis of the primary and secondary ideas in the translated text.
 This involves saving the text file to the passage (link in the Schedule page) to your hard drive, then cut & paste the text table into your homework document for that passage.
 Once the text table is transferred to your computer file, then identify the main clauses (independent clauses) of each sentence with a bold red color.
 Next identify the modifying elements (expansion elements) with an italicized blue for verb modifiers and an italicized green for noun modifiers.
 Leave connecting elements such as conjunctions unmodified.
 Also, you will want to put each sentence on a separate line with the return key after each period.
 Now, let's see how this works; remember, you can do either the Greek or the English text analysis: